Google Update: How to Fix Core Web Vitals to Stay Visible

-These updates will take effect May 2021, and will impact roughly 1 in 10 queries, potentially changing the rank of those queries against competing content.
+These updates are occurring Summer 2021 and will impact roughly 1 in 10 queries, potentially changing the rank of those queries against competing content.
 What exactly does that mean for your website’s future?
 Your page’s rankings will likely change if you aren’t currently ranked on the first page of Google, or have generally low experience scores.
 Think you’re already at the top?
 Don’t be surprised if you lose a spot or two to a competitor—it’s possible that even your best landing pages will need to be re-optimized under this update.

 For a quick gauge of what to expect (and to see how you measure up), visit your Core Web Vitals through Google Search Console and Google Pagespeed Insights.
 Here you’ll find the most up-to-date information on how your page’s performance is being assessed.
 These changes are only further evidence that it’s time to prioritize high-impact, relevant content to reach your audience.
 “Our systems will continue to prioritize pages with the best information overall, even if some aspects of page experience are subpar,” Google experts shared.
 “A good page experience doesn’t override having great, relevant content.”